 Bay Street May Open Slightly Higher

-The Canadian market is up in positive territory Thursday morning, led by gains in materials stocks thanks to a surge in gold prices.
-Energy and consumer discretionary stocks are finding some support, while shares from other sectors are turning in a mixed performance.

-Data showing stronger than expected Canadian and U.S. GDP growth contribute to the positive mood in the market.
+On the economic front, Canada trade data for the month of February is due at 8:30 AM ET.
+Canada reported a trade surplus of C$ 0.5 billion in January, after posting a revised deficit of C$ 0.9 billion a month earlier.
+Exports were down 1.7% from a month earlier at $62.3 billion in January, while imports decreased by 3.8% to C$ 61.8 billion.

+The Canadian market ended slightly higher on Wednesday, supported by gains in materials and energy stocks thanks to rising bullion and oil prices.
+The benchmark S&P/TSX Composite Index ended with a gain of 37.36 points or 0.17% at 22,112.46.

-Asian stocks turned in a mixed performance in thin holiday trading on Monday, with markets in Hong Kong, New Zealand and Australia closed for holidays.
+Asian stocks moved higher in thin holiday trade on Thursday, with China, Taiwan and Hong Kong markets closed for a public holiday.

+Underlying sentiment remained supported somewhat after Federal Reserve Chair Jerome Powell reaffirmed his view that U.S. rates will be cut this year, but not anytime soon.

+European stocks are slightly higher after revised data showed economic activity in the eurozone's private sector expanded for the first time in ten months in March.
+The eurozone services PMI improved to 51.5 from 50.2 in February.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!